ナミビア

 Park entrance fees

-All activities that can be conducted with NTS guides and vehicle (including nature drives within national parks)
+All activities conducted with an NTS guide and vehicle (including nature drives within national parks)

 Meal